scipy/scipy/doc/source/tutorial/index.rst

     >>> print abs(result[0]-I)
     1.03761443881e-11

-The first argument to quad is a "callable "Python object ( *i.e* a function, method, or class instance).
+The first argument to quad is a "callable" Python object (*i.e* a function, method, or class instance).
 Notice the use of a lambda- function in this case as the argument.
 The next two arguments are the limits of integration.
 The return value is a tuple, with the first element holding the estimated value of the integral and the second